 Item Options Description IP addressing mode Dynamic Static For remote access to the unit, you can assign the IP address of the unit either dynamically, on a DHCP enabled network, or specify a static IP address manually.
 When assigned dynamically using DHCP, the following IP address fields are automatically populated and cannot be edited.
 Ethernet IP addr and mask Enter static IP address and mask (range: 8 to 31) as required.
 Only active when the static IP addressing mode is selected.
 Use the dropdown list to select the Mask.
-The unituses CIDR notation; with a default value of /24.
+The unit uses CIDR notation; with a default value of /24.
 Use either a USB keyboard or click the keypad icon to enter the address using the numeric keypad.
 Gateway IP Addr Enter the IP address of the Gateway as required.
 Only active when the static IP addressing mode is selected.
 Use either a USB keyboard or click the keypad icon to enter the address using the numeric keypad.
 DNS Server IP Addr Enter the IP address of the DNS Server.
 Only active when the static IP addressing mode is selected.
 Use either a USB keyboard or click the keypad icon to enter the address using the numeric keypad.
-After entering all required static IP parameters, click Apply IP Parameters .
+After entering all required static IP parameters, click Apply IP Parameters.
 Default Gateway Via Mgmt Port (Default) Via SFP E Via SFP F Select the preferred network interface for network traffic.
-This can either be the default management port as assigned by the operating system or either SFP E or SFP F. REST API Enabled Disabled (Default) When enabled allows remote connection to the unit using the REST API.
-The Qx Network & Automation window contains all the information on the unit required to submit a
+This can either be the default management port as assigned by the operating system or either SFP E or SFP F. REST API Enabled Disabled (Default) When enabled allows remote connection to the unit using

-Item Options Description REST request.
+Item Options Description the REST API.
+The Qx Network & Automation window contains all the information on the unit required to submit a REST request.
 It is recommended to use the IP Address (or mDNS Hostname if your client's host supports it) as the recipient of the request, and the REST API Port is the port towards which requests need to be directed.
 The REST API supports four HTTP methods: GET, PUT, DELETE, and POST.
 Use GET requests to retrieve information and navigate the submenus and PUT requests to modify and control the unit's behavior and actions.
 Use a web browser to retrieve information from the unit using GET requests.
 You can use any HTTP/1.1 compliant application to control the unit using GET and PUT requests.
 In addition, PUT, GET, DELETE, and POST requests can be scripted for automated testing.
-VNC Server Enabled Disabled (Default) When enabled allows remote connection to the unit from a VNC client viewer.
-The VNC Server setting in the Network & Automation window shows the number of current VNC connections to the unit.
+VNC Server Enabled Disabled (Default) When enabled allows remote connection to the unit from either: • A standard web browser using noVNC to connect to the noVNC client on the unit by way of a dedicated network socket, or • A locally installed VNC client viewer (for example, VNC® Connect).
+The VNC Server field of the Network & Automation window shows the number of current VNC connections to the unit.
 Once a connection is made, or ended, this number is automatically updated.
+For more information on using VNC to connect remotely to the unit, see the section "Using Virtual Network Computing (VNC)" on page 3-29.